 Taking time off from study – local students

-This page is for local and Open Universities Australia students.
+This page is for local students, research students and Open Universities Australia students.
 If you are an international student studying on campus, please refer to the taking time off for international students page.

 How to apply

 For most students, the easiest way to apply for a leave of absence is online using My Enrolment.
 If you are a PAVE, OUA or Research student, please refer to the How to apply if you are a PAVE, OUA or Research student heading lower down.

 For more information about taking time off, download our help guide My Enrolment: How to apply for a Leave of Absence online [PDF 250KB].

 - Log in to My Enrolment using your SIMS username (student ID) and password.